What do you know about Sicilian?

-An Italian dialect is a variation of the Italian language, and thus, we can say that it lays its roots in the Italian Language.
+An Italian dialect is a variation of the Italian Language, and so, we can say that it lays its roots in the Italian language.
 The most famous dialects in Italy are, undoubtedly, the “Romano or “Romanesco.”
 These are the dialects, respectively spoken in Rome and Central Italy.

 So, a dialect is an alteration of Italian.

 Let’s see an example:

 Sicilian is considered a language because it is not a variation of Italian but an evolution of the Latin language, with massive influences of Ancient Greek, Arabic, Spanish, French, and Catalan.
 Quite a unique combination, isn’t it?

 So, why many people, including Sicilians, think of Sicilian has a dialect?
 In a nutshell: prejudices.
 For decades Sicilian has been considered a dialect spoken only by uneducated people or peasants.